Why Is My Cockatiel Scared of Me? 8 Proven Ways to Build Trust

 How to correct this:

-• Use patience and positive reinforcement, rewarding calm behavior with treats.
+- Use patience, positive reinforcement and reward calm behavior with treats.

-• If your bird reacts negatively to hands, try placing treats on a flat surface first and gradually work toward hand feeding.
+If your bird reacts negatively to hands, try to place treats on a flat surface first and gradually work toward hand feeding.

 Fast or Sudden Movements

 I frequently observed owners rushing in too quickly into the cage, causing their cockatiel to panic.
 Quick hand movements trigger a prey response in birds.
-In the wild, fast movements signal predators, so it’s natural for them to be wary.
+It’s natural for cockatiels to be cautious in the wild because fast movements signal predators.

 How to correct this: